GeoMOER/moer-base-python/docs/units/_unit00/unit00-02_deliverables.md

 🕒 Note: If the Thursday session falls on a public holiday, the course will take place one week later.
 In this case, the assignment deadline also shifts by one week.
 {: .notice--warning}

-You are allowed to use ChatGPT or similar AIs to solve the assignments.
-However, you need to present your solution to ensure that you understand what you have done.
-{: .notice--info}

 ### Coding Exercises